-The acknowledgements section in your thesis or dissertation, which appears after your title page, shouldn't be more than one page long.
+The acknowledgments section in your thesis or dissertation, which appears after your title page, shouldn't be more than one page long.

-You can use first-person pronouns andinformal writing style that is generallyacceptable inacademicacknowledgements.
-In contrast to the literary work itself, acknowledgements are your opportunity to express something more intimate.
+You can use first-person pronouns and an informal writing style, generally acceptable in academic acknowledgments.
+In contrast to literary work, acknowledgments allow you to express something more intimate.

-There are several reasons why acknowledgements are important.
+There are several reasons why acknowledgments are important.

 Your supervisor is the person who oversaw your research project and provided you with guidance and feedback.
 Without their help, your project would not have been possible.